Kujo254/code-challenge-3/Readme.md

 # Simple Blog Manager

-A simple blog management app built using HTML, CSS, and JavaScript with a local JSON server backend.
-It allows users to view, add, edit, and delete blog posts from a clean and easy-to-use interface.
+A simple blog management app built using HTML, CSS, and JavaScript with a local JSON Server backend.
+It allows users to view, add, edit, and delete blog posts through a clean and user-friendly interface.

 ---